Green Journey Adventure

 1. Working Memory (Initial Capture)

-New information enters working memory, where children can hold it temporarily—but only for seconds without active engagement.
+New information enters working memory and is held only for seconds without active engagement.

 2. Encoding (Making It Stick)